ZeddYu/CSS-Injection/README.md

 # Classic
 ## Overview
-An example of CSS Injection using Recursive Import
+An example of a classic CSS Injection attack.
+The attacker needs to have the user POST the attack vector every time.

 ## Usage